oven-sh/bun/buglogs/aug10.md

 ModuleNotFound on resolving "object-assign" from "/Users/jarred/Code/bun/demos/css-stress-test/node_modules/react-dom/cjs/"
 ```

-Happens with `--platform=browser` when importing react while building the .jsb
+Happens with `--platform=browser` when importing react while building the .bun

 `object-assign` doesn't have a `main` field set.
 That's not a bug; this should work.